radmike/cq-scripts/README.md

 ### cq-import-nodes.sh

-The import nodes script can be used as a shortcut to import all node projects into the repository.
+The import nodes script imports all node projects into the repository.

-Under the hood this script just calls the deploy script: passing any optional environment arguments, specifying *clean-clientlibs*, and including all of the subprojects containing CQ nodes to be deployed.
+Under the hood this script just calls the *deploy* script: passing any optional environment arguments, specifying *clean-clientlibs*, and including all of the subprojects containing CQ nodes to be deployed.

 For the example script here, that's the *config* and *view* projects based on the CQ Blueprints Archetype.